 - Applicants must have proficiency in MS applications (Word, Excel, PowerPoint, etc.)

-- Must have at least 2-3 years of full-time professional experience with demonstrated leadership potential working to address critical social and society development issues.
+- Demonstrated leadership potential (such as Student body leadership or similar undergraduate positions held) working to address critical social and society development issues.

 - Must bring trustworthiness and diplomacy to all interactions.